Shares Terms & Conditions

 2.12.3 Any such suspension or termination will not affect any obligation that may already have been incurred by either party in respect of the operation of your account.
 Upon termination you will pay to us any outstanding Fees, Charges and Taxes due.

 2.12.4 On termination and subject to receipt of your instructions, we will arrange for Assets to either be sold or transferred from our nominee into your own name or another nominee.
 All proceeds of sale will be paid into an account in your name.
 If we do not receive any instructions from you within three calendar months of termination we may, at our sole discretion and at any time thereafter, sell your investments on your behalf.
 Any such transaction will incur charges and any other applicable taxes or costs.
-The balance of the sale proceeds will be held as client money in accordance with Client Money Rules as applicable to your account.
+The balance of the sale proceeds will be held as client money in accordance with the FCA’s Client Money rules as applicable to your account.
 Where Assets are sold they will be sold at the best execution price achievable by us at that time.
 You may suffer a loss on the sum invested versus the amount achieved by our sale.
 We are not responsible for any such loss that arises.
 Any loss will be borne by you.
 Where Assets cannot be sold, redeemed or transferred, we may certificate the Assets at your cost and distribute these certificates to you.

 2.13 Authorised Third Party.